-2020 Maxeon Solar Executive Semi-Annual Bonus Program.
-At the beginning of fiscal 2020, the Compensation Committee established and approved minimum, target, and maximum levels in respect of two annual strategic initiative performance criteria and four semi-annual financial metrics for the Maxeon Executive Bonus Program.
-The annual strategic initiative performance criteria were: (1) Spin-Off transaction timing; and (2) separation cost.
-The semi-annual financial metrics were: (1) Maxeon Solar profitability, (2) Maxeon Solar cash generation, (3) combined company profitability, and (4) combined company cash generation.
-In addition, we used a safety modifier based on our company's TRIR for each half of the fiscal year, and a corporate milestones modifier based on the company's achievement relative to corporate milestones representing key results in support our business plan for each half of the fiscal year.
-We refer to this overall weighted score as our Combined Maxeon Metrics score.
-The Maxeon Executive Bonus Program terminated upon the Spin-Off.
+At the beginning of fiscal 2021, the Compensation Committee established and approved minimum, target, and maximum levels in respect of one annual safety metric and two annual financial metrics for the Executive Bonus Program.
+The safety metric was TRIR, and the financial metrics were profitability (Adjusted EBITDA) and cash generation (adjusted cash from operations).
+In addition, we used a corporate milestones modifier based on the company's achievement relative to corporate milestones representing key results in support our business plan for the fiscal year.
+We refer to this overall score as our Combined Metrics score.

-Our semi-annual profitability metrics were based on our Adjusted EBITDA, both as a combined company and separated into "New SunPower Adjusted EBITDA" and "Maxeon Solar Adjusted EBITDA" (prior to the Spin-Off).2 Our semi-annual cash generation metrics were based on our adjusted cash from operations.
-Each of these measures is subject to adjustment to exclude the effect of certain transactions outside of the normal course of business, as well as other events as specified in the applicable Semi-Annual Bonus Program.
-For the first half of fiscal 2020, each named executive officer other than Mr. Waters would earn: (i) 25% of his target bonus under the SunPower Executive Bonus Program upon the achievement of the New SunPower profitability target, (ii) 25% of his target bonus upon achievement of the New SunPower cash generation target, (iii) 15% of his target bonus upon achievement of the combined company profitability target, (iv) 15% of his target bonus upon achievement of the Spin-Off timing target, and (vi) 5% of his target bonus upon achievement of the separation cost target.
-For the second half of fiscal 2020, each named executive officer other than Mr. Waters would earn: (i) 40% of his target bonus under the SunPower Executive Bonus Program upon the achievement of the profitability target, (ii) 40% of his target bonus upon the achievement of the cash generation target, (iii) 15% of his target bonus upon achievement of the Spin-Off timing target, and (iv) 5% of his target bonus upon achievement of the separation cost target.
+Our annual profitability metric was based on our Adjusted EBITDA.2 Our annual cash generation metric was based on our adjusted cash from operations.
+Each of these measures is subject to adjustment to exclude the effect of certain transactions outside of the normal course of business, as well as other events as specified in the Executive Bonus Program.
+For the fiscal 2021, each named executive officer would earn: (i) 10% of his or her target bonus under the Executive Bonus Program upon the achievement of the safety target, (ii) 45% of his or her target bonus upon the achievement of the profitability target, and (iii) 45% of his or her target bonus upon achievement of the cash generation target